Tribune to buy 19 local TV stations for $2.73 billion

 Oak Hill invested in Local TV across two of its funds.
 One of them stands to make 3.7 times its investors' money on the deal, and other stands to make 3.4 times, the source said.
 The private equity firm declined to comment on its investment returns.

-Tribune said it had received financing of up to $4.1 billion from JPMorgan Chase & Co, BofA Merrill Lynch, Citigroup Inc, Deutsche Bank AG and Credit Suisse Group.
+Tribune said it had received financing of up to $4.1 billion from JPMorgan Chase & Co (JPM.N), BofA Merrill Lynch (BAC.N), Citigroup Inc (C.N), Deutsche Bank AG (DBKGn.DE) and Credit Suisse Group CSGN.VX.
 This includes a new $300 million revolving credit facility and the capacity to refinance existing debt.

-Guggenheim Securities was a financial advisor to Tribune.
-Moelis & Co, Wells Fargo Securities, and Deutsche Bank Securities were financial advisors to Local TV.